sagemath/trac_to_gh/Issue 6105.md

 # Issue 6105: [with patch, need review] Additions and changes in Group Algebras

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6105

 Original creator: jlefebvre